 Brett G. Stephenson is President of Ace Hardware Home Centers, Inc., a seven-store chain in Wyoming and Colorado, a position he has held since 2004.
-He was a national account executive for Starbucks Coffee Company from 2002 to 2004, and from 1993 to 2002, Mr. Stephenson was an employee of Ace Hardware Corporation, most recently as National Retail Operations Manager.
-He is an active member of Rocky Mountain Ace Stores where he serves as a board member.
 Mr. Stephenson earned a Bachelor of Science degree from Colorado State University.
-He is recognized as a Fellowship Director with the National Association of Corporate Directors.
+Mr. Stephenson has held the position of Chairman of the Board since May 2019.

-Karen J. May joined the Board of Directors of Alcon, Inc., in 2019, a global eyecare company, and is the Chair of the Compensation Committee.
+Karen J. May is a member of the Board of Directors of Alcon, Inc., a global eyecare company, and is the Chair of the Compensation, Governance and Nominating Committee.
 She was a member of the Board of Directors, and the Chair of the Compensation Committee, of MB Financial, Inc., from 2004 until 2018 when the company was sold.
-From 2005 to 2018, Ms. May was Executive Vice President and Chief Human Resources Officer at Mondelez International, Inc. (whose name was changed from Kraft Foods, Inc. after the spinoff of selected Kraft North American businesses in 2012).
-Between 1990 and 2005, she held various positions in Human Resources and Finance at Baxter International Inc., including Chief Human Resources Officer, Vice President of Corporate Audit, Vice President, International Finance and Vice President of Finance (Controller) of the Hospital Supply Division.
+From 2005 to 2018, Ms. May was Executive Vice President and Chief Human Resources Officer at Mondelez International, Inc. Between 1990 and 2005, she held various positions in Human Resources and Finance at Baxter International Inc., including Chief Human Resources Officer, Vice President of Corporate Audit, Vice President, International Finance and Vice President of Finance (Controller) of the Hospital Supply Division.
 Prior to Baxter International Inc., Ms. May was a Certified Public Accountant in the audit practice of Price Waterhouse.
-Ms. May holds a Bachelor of Science in Accounting from the University of Illinois.
-Based on her extensive financial experience, Ms. May is qualified as an "audit committee financial expert" for SEC purposes.
+Ms. May received a Bachelor of Science degree in Accountancy from the University of Illinois.

 Matthew V. Mazzone is President of Mazzone Hardware Corp., a four-store chain located in New York City.
 Three of the locations are Ace branded stores, and one location is an independently branded Benjamin Moore Paint Store.
-He obtained ownership of his family's business in 2003, and in 2013 joined Ace Hardware.
-He has been involved in many community organizations and events during his career, and in 2016 was named the Ace Hardware "All Star Retailer" for his work with The Children's Miracle Network Hospitals.
-During his time with Ace, Mr. Mazzone has served as a member of the Paint and CMN Retailer Input Teams, as well as the

-Ace Retailer Group Leader Advisory Board.
-He also served on Benjamin Moore's local and national retailer advisory councils.
 Mr. Mazzone holds a Bachelor of Science degree in Business Management from St. John's University.

 Mark J. Schulein is President of Crown Ace Hardware which owns or manages 21 stores across Southern California, Arizona and Hawaii, a position he has held since 2004.
-Mr. Schulein has worked in this family business since 1994.
-He is a member of Ace's Multi-Store Strategy Advisory Team, a founding member of the Progressive Ace Leaders and Pterodactyl Management Groups, and currently serves on the Board of Directors of Ace Hardware International Holdings, Ltd., a subsidiary of Ace.
-Mr. Schulein has a bachelor's degree from the University of San Diego and is a Fellow with the National Association of Corporate Directors.
+Mr. Schulein has a bachelor's degree from the University of San Diego.